Randal Grichuk Player Props: Rockies vs. Mets

 Randal Grichuk At The Plate

-- Grichuk is batting .338 with six doubles, a home run and eight walks.
+- Grichuk has seven doubles, a home run and eight walks while batting .351.

+- In 81.0% of his 21 games this season, Grichuk has picked up at least one hit.
+He's also had nine multi-hit games.

-- He has hit a long ball in one of 20 games, and in 1.2% of his plate appearances.
+- He has homered in one of 21 games, and in 1.1% of his plate appearances.

-- In six games this season, Grichuk has picked up an RBI, with more than one RBI once.
+- In six games this year, Grichuk has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.